Trigger warning – this post mentions anxiety and panic attacks in detail.

-So there I was, minding my own business in my happy little baby bubble, getting the hang of life with a newborn and suddenly there’s a bang, bang, bang.
+So there I was, minding my own business in my happy little baby bubble, getting the hang of life with a newborn and suddenly there’s a bang, bang, bang from somewhere.
 Oh, it’s you again.
 No, not today thank you.
 Not now, I said.
 But in it barged anyway, making its presence known.
 No, no, no, I said.
 You’re not welcome here.
 Tough luck, I don’t care, it replied.
 And here it was again.

-So I won’t go into detail about what thoughts and fears I was having at this time as I have already talked about it in my post Anxiety.
+I won’t go into detail about what thoughts and fears I was having at this time as I have already talked about it in my post Anxiety.

 When my anxiety came back it was a horrible shock.
 I have a baby to care for, I’m happy, why has the anxiety come back now?
 I don’t need to have these silly thoughts about things that I can’t actually change or do anything about.

 Baby J was about 2 months old and I knew that I couldn’t risk getting as bad as I was before so I made an appointment with my doctors.
 I went in there and explained the issue to him and do you know what he said?
 Yes, everyone has this fear, no one wants to die, I suggest that you talk to someone spiritual.
 He filled out a prescription for some anti-anxiety tablets and that was the end of my appointment.
 I was furious when I came out.
 I had tried to explain to him that I understand what he’s saying but this fear takes over my life.
 He couldn’t have cared less and I felt extremely let down.

 I also gave my health visitor a call and explained how I was feeling.
 She came out a few days later and we put an action plan into place.
 I was referred to iTalk and had a phone assessment arranged with them for a few weeks time.
 My health visitor would continue to visit me monthly for the next few months.
 Me and Daz also arranged a little caravan holiday for the next month so that we had something to look forward to.